Milene-Lima/minicursocatalisa/README.md

-# minicursocatalisa
+# Minicurso
-Minicurso do Catalisa 2022-como consumir a API do Rick and Morty
+Minicurso do Catalisa 2022 - como consumir uma API do Rick and Morty